-Some of the biggest issues small businesses face when using traditional expense management tools include the following:
+Some of the biggest issues small businesses face when using traditional expense management tools, include the following.

 With traditional expense management methods, small business owners often have limited visibility into employee spending.
-This can make it difficult to pinpoint areas to make savings, manage cash flow effectively, or uncover fraudulent or unauthorized spending.
+This can make it difficult to pinpoint areas to make savings, manage cash flow effectively, or uncover fraudulent or unauthorised spending.

 Uchenna, Finance manager at arts fabrications company MDM Props, explained.
 “Before switching to Payhawk for our spend management solution?
 We used two different credit card systems, one from Barclays and one from AMEX.
 With the Barclays card, you would get a monthly statement, which you had to pay in seven days.
 But sometimes, when we’d log into the system to retrieve the statement, it wasn’t available.
 So, we didn’t know what we were paying, which was bad for cash flow.
 We had to download a pdf statement then physically get the receipts and attach them to the statement, and it would take days or even weeks to reconcile.”

 “We also had to wait two to three days for payments to show up,” Uchenna continued.
-“But, with Payhawk, we can categorize the spend by projects with custom fields too, so it’s super easy to see what’s being spent and why.”
+“But, with Payhawk, we can categorise the spend by projects with custom fields too, so it’s super easy to see what’s being spent and why.”